radgrad/docusaurus2/docs/csexplore/annotated-mockup/save-hawaii-with-computer-science.md

 Push pins could be locked if the user has not completed prerequisite tasks.

+For Level 1, I show just two push pins.
+One of them would provide a basic, short overview of computer science, and the other would provide a basic, short overview of sustainability issues in Hawaii (maybe referencing the [Aloha Plus Dashboard](https://aloha-challenge.hawaiigreengrowth.org/dashboard/).

 ### Computer Science Is Not Just Video Games

 This is a page that might appear when the user clicks on a push pin on the previous page.
 It contains a short video by (say) Jason Leigh in which he talks about all of the things you can do in computer science.
 It's the first, very high level overview.

+There would be an analogous page that would appear for the second push pin for Level 1, this time focusing on sustainability.

+### Getting to Level 2

+After reviewing the material in the two push pins for Level 1, the next step is to take some sort of quiz or something in order to unlock Level 2.
+How would this work?
+I don't know yet.

 ## Research evaluation